 Yep, I heard genetics played a part in it but I was hoping that I could squeeze a few more inches out of it.I found this:

-If you yearn for long hair and just can't get your hair to grow past a certain point, check out our hair growth tips for longer, healthier hair.www.luxyhair.com
+If you yearn for long hair and just can't get your hair to grow past a certain point, check out our hair growth tips for longer, healthier hair plus natural hair product recommendations.www.luxyhair.com

 Sometimes, hair growth and health is just dependant on genetics.
 Everyone has a cycle of hair growth specific to them.
 Hair stops growing once a certain amount of time has passed, not once it reaches a certain length.
 Therefore, once the hair has reached the end of its growth cycle, it will no longer grow and will either break off, shed, or be cut off at the hairdresser.
 Each hair strand has its own growth cycle, which is why we typically have different lengths of hair strands throughout our head.
 This cycle can last anywhere from two to six years, and no matter how well you treat your hair, cannot be extended simply due to your DNA.